SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 How to improve it

-You improve the Quick Ratio by working both sides: increasing the numerator (more new and expansion revenue) and decreasing the denominator (less churn and contraction).
-The highest-leverage focus depends on which side is weaker.
+Work both sides: increase the numerator (more new and expansion revenue) and decrease the denominator (less churn and contraction).
 If your new business is strong but churn is high, focus on retention.
 If churn is low but new business is anaemic, focus on acquisition and expansion.

 Metric 12: Gross Margin